monstermuffin/awesome-mini-pc/README.md

 ## Why?
 I am so fucking fed up of having to search the entire fucking internet just to find out what fucking network controller a manufacturer have used in their own fucking machine.

 Most of the time I end up having to scour Reddit to find this information from people that already have the machine.
-So, there has to be a better way I keep telling myself, so here we are.
+There has to be a better way, so here we are.

 ## How It Works
 The project consists of: